 Our Code of Ethics

-We all agree to the same definition of the role and ethics of a doula.
+Members of the EDN agree to the same definition of the role and ethics of a doula.

 EDN Code of Ethics

-The European Doula Network (EDN) was established in 2011 to connect doula organisations across Europe and share a common Code of Ethics.
+The European Doula Network (EDN) was officially established in 2011 to connect doula organisations across Europe and share a common Code of Ethics.

 A member association, training course, or friend of the EDN agrees to the following definition of the role and ethics of a doula:

 - Doulas provide emotional and practical support to individuals, parents and families.